Avzzzzz/amfoss-tasks/README.md

 I was not able to do the tasks for somedays because of college assignments . and I have also contributed for hacktoberfest my 4 pr got accepted and waiting for the tshirts ....
 I have contibuted 6-7 hours for the amfoss tasks in most of the days.

+## About ME

+Hi, I am Avanthika Rajesh from Mahe,Kerala, Since my 11th & 12 th grade i was inclined towards exploring and grasping knowledge in upcoming tech. i love to read about them and as usual exporing all about it in google.
+If given a proper guidance i can give a subjective and strong base to my future. i love reading books and they are my best friends indeed, and i believe this club will give oppurtunity and all the guidance to enchance my skills.